panoptic-labs/docs/docs/developers/parameters.md

 uint256 immutable SELL_COLLATERAL_RATIO (bps) = 2_000 = 20%
 ```
 The seller collateral ratio is the ratio of the collateral required to sell an option to the option's notional value (amount borrowed from PLPs).
 The collateral ratio remains at the parameter value for options minted when the pool utilization is between `0` and `TARGET_POOL_UTIL`.
-For options minted `utilization=TARGET_POOL_UTIL` and `utilization=SATURATED_POOL_UTIL`, the collateral ratio increases linearly to 100%.
+For options minted between `utilization=TARGET_POOL_UTIL` and `utilization=SATURATED_POOL_UTIL`, the collateral ratio increases linearly to 100%.

 ### BUY_COLLATERAL_RATIO
 ```solidity